aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/create-save-stream/_index.md

 ---
-title: How to Use Aspose.Tasks: Create and Save Empty Project to Stream
+title: How to Use Aspose.Tasks - Create and Save Empty Project to Stream
 linktitle: Create and Save Empty Project to Stream in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to use aspose to create empty project java files and how to save project to a stream, including saving MS Project XML with Aspose.Tasks.